ghga-de/ghga/services/ifrs/.readme_generation/description.md

 object storage.
 All file-related metadata is stored in an internal mongodb database, owned and controlled by this service.
-It exposes no REST API enpoints and communicates with other services via events.
+It exposes no REST API endpoints and communicates with other services via events.

 ### Events consumed: